-• Notify the workplace or work area manager at least 30 days prior to commencement of work with any hazardous chemical which will be used or stored at the work-site by the contractor or its sub-contractors.
-(This 30-day requirement may be waived in the event of an emergency).
+• Notify the workplace manager at least 30 days prior to commencement of work with any hazardous chemical which will be used or stored at the workplace by the contractor or its sub-contractors.
+(This 30-day requirement may be waived in the event of an emergency.)

-The workplace or work area manager will then:
+The workplace manager will then:

-- disseminate this information to the employees whose workplace is at the work-site; - obtain SDS from the contractor for those hazardous chemicals and make them readily available to UGA employees during the contractor's presence at the work-site; - provide documentation to the workplace or work area manager that its employees and its subcontractors have been provided with information and training on hazardous chemicals being used by the contractor or its sub-contractors at the work-site; this documentation should include a written Hazard Communication Plan and any additional information necessary to ensure compliance with all rules, codes, standards and regulations governing environmental health and safety.
+- disseminate this information to the employees whose workplace is at the work-site; - obtain SDS from the contractor for those hazardous chemicals and make them readily available to UGA employees during the contractor's presence at the workplace; - provide documentation to the workplace manager that workplace employees and sub-contractors have been provided with information and training on hazardous chemicals being used by the contractor or its sub-contractors at the workplace; this documentation should include a written Hazard Communication Plan and any additional information necessary to ensure compliance with all rules, codes, standards and regulations governing environmental health and safety.